nfstream/nfstream/README.md

 ### Machine Learning models training and deployment

-In the following example, we demonstrate a simplistic machine learning approach training and deployment.
+The following simplistic example demonstrates how to train and deploy a machine-learning approach for traffic flow categorization.
-We suppose that we want to run a classification of Social Network category flows based on bidirectional_packets and bidirectional_bytes as features.
-For the sake of brevity, we decide to predict only at flow expiration stage.
+We want to run a classification of Social Network category flows based on bidirectional_packets and bidirectional_bytes as input features.
+For the sake of brevity, we decide to predict only at the flow expiration stage.

 #### Training the model